 Outside was a beer garden for when the sun shines in Copenhagen.
 We were assured that it’s not all grey and gloomy during the summer.
 The centrepiece of the outside area was an indoor bocce court.
 It’s wide enough for a few games over a few beers.
 Perfect!

 Has your family stayed at a hostel?

-It has a great atmosphere, is family friendly, close to all the sights and cheap on the wallet.
-Its centrally located to all things to do in Copenhagen.
-We stayed in a four person room with ensuite.
+It has a great atmosphere, is family-friendly, is close to all the sights and is cheap on the wallet.
+It’s centrally located for all things to do in Copenhagen.
+We stayed in a four-person room with an ensuite.

 Wyld Family Travel never received a discount or free stay for this review.
 We believe in promoting a good product and found The Hotel Generator in Copenhagen a great place for families to stay.